Caring for your hijabs is important. It will determine the lifespan of your hijab and if cared for properly, your hijabs can last you for years.

 We're here to help.

 2. To remove stains or makeup, carefully rub the stained area with your chosen detergent or stain removing solution prior to hand-washing.
 This is known as spot cleaning and is especially important when washing our Ombré hijab for example.
-(You don't want to mix Black with light blue, no no).
+(You don't want to mix the colour Black with light blue, no no).

 3. Place your hijab in the cool water and gently move the fabric now and again by submerging and gently agitating the water.